jtuozzo1616/Midterm---Final-Project-Proposal/docs/README.md

 This folder contains project documentation:

-- `proposal.pdf` – Midterm slides exported to PDF for grading.
+- `Midterm_slides.pdf` – Midterm slides exported to PDF for grading.

 Additional documentation or demo media may be added later.